The Change Healthcare Data Breach: A True Case Study In Healthcare Cybersecurity

 Wrap Up!

-By learning from data breach’ s Change healthcare and continuously improving cybersecurity frameworks, the healthcare industry can better protect its systems and ensure uninterrupted, safe, and effective patient care in an increasingly digital world.
+By learning from the data breaches at Change Healthcare and continuously improving cybersecurity frameworks, the healthcare industry can better protect its systems and ensure uninterrupted, safe, and effective patient care in an increasingly digital world.
 Let this serve as a wake-up call for all stakeholders to prioritize cybersecurity as a fundamental aspect of modern healthcare.